DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-18 More Stuff After Art Meeting.md

 - This creates a dithered effect that makes the textures look less smooth and more pixelated.
 - After looking it up online, there were two ways I've seen it done in Photoshop

 > NOTE: There is ALSO a color reduction / dithering post-processing effect applied in-engine as well.
 That is used moreso to make the look of the textures more consistent with each other.
+However, it might be enough on its own to make the textures look pixelated enough without having to do this step.

 ### Method 1: Indexed Color (Probably Better)
 - In the top bar, select Image > Mode > Indexed Color